-LMHA's over-income policy follows implementation of section 103 of the Housing Opportunity Through Modernization Act on March 1st, 2023.2
+LMHA's over-income policy follows implementation of section 103 of the Housing Opportunity Through Modernization Act on March 1st, 2023.

 - 1. LMHA uses the following definitions: - a.
 Alternative non-public housing rent.
-A monthly rent equal to the greater of-(i) The applicable fair market rent, as defined in 24 CFR part 888, subpart A, for the unit; or (ii) The amount of the monthly subsidy provided for the unit, which will be determined by adding the per unit assistance provided to a public housing property as calculated through the applicable formulas for the Public Housing Capital Fund and Public Housing Operating Fund.
-(A) For the Public Housing Capital Fund, the amount of Capital Funds provided to the unit will be calculated as the per unit Capital Fund assistance provided to a PHA for the development in which the family resides for the most recent funding year for which Capital Funds have been allocated; (B) For the Public Housing Operating Fund, the amount of Operating Funds provided to the unit will be calculated as the per unit amount provided to the public housing project where the unit is located for the most recent funding year for which a final funding obligation determination has been made; (C) HUD will publish such funding amounts no later than December 31 each year. - b.
+A monthly rent equal to the greater of- (i) The applicable fair market rent, as defined in 24 CFR part 888, subpart A, for the unit; or (ii) The amount of the monthly subsidy provided for the unit, which will be determined by adding the per unit assistance provided to a public housing property as calculated through the applicable formulas for the Public Housing Capital Fund and Public Housing Operating Fund.
+(A) For the Public Housing Capital Fund, the amount of Capital Funds provided to a PHA for the development in which the family resides for the most recent funding year for which Capital Funds have been allocated; (B) For the Public Housing Operating Fund, the amount of Operating Funds provided to the unit is located for the most recent funding year for which a final funding obligation determination has been made; (C) HUD will publish such funding amounts no later than December 31 each year. - b.
 Covered person.
 The tenant, any member of the tenant's household, a guest or another person under the tenant's control. - c.
 Non-public housing over-income family.
-A family whose income exceeds the overincome limit for 24 consecutive months and is paying the alternative nonpublic housing rent - d.
+A family whose income exceeds the overincome limit for 24 consecutive months and is paying the alternative non-public housing rent - d.
 Over-income family.
 A family whose income exceeds the over-income limit. - e.
 Over-income limit.
 The over-income limit is determined by multiplying the applicable income limit for a very low-income family, as defined in § 5.603(b), by a factor of 2.4. - i.
 LMHA will use 120% AMI to simplify this definition.

-2 Federal Register, February 14th, 2023, "Housing opportunity Through Modernization Act of 2016: implementation of sections 102,103, 104".
+&lt;sup>2 Federal Register, February 14th, 2023, "Housing opportunity Through Modernization Act of 2016: implementation of sections 102,103, 104".
 Available online Federal Register :: Housing Opportunity Through Modernization Act of 2016: Implementation of Sections 102, 103, and 104